 Justin O. Kay focuses on defending complex civil matters in federal court, state court, and before federal agencies.
 He is a regular contributor to the TCPA blog, a defense-oriented resource analyzing TCPA-related litigation and regulatory developments.
-Justin is a member of the firm’s Class Actions Team and Telephone Consumer Protection Act Team.
+Justin is a Vice Chair of the firm’s Class Actions Team and a member of the Telephone Consumer Protection Act Team.
 Justin is also the Chair of the firmwide National Hiring Committee, which oversees the recruiting and hiring of associates.

 Prior to his legal career, Justin served as an Intelligence Officer for the Department of Defense’s National Geospatial Intelligence Agency.

 Justin’s consumer class action defense practice focuses on counseling and defending corporations in cases involving federal and state consumer protection laws.
 His experience includes defending claims involving the TCPA, the Fair and Accurate Credit Transaction Act (FACTA) and various other state and federal consumer protection statutes.

-- Currently assisting with and/or leading defense of TCPA/consumer class action cases filed against numerous clients, including one of the nation’s largest providers of transportation and logistics and one of the world’s largest broadcasting/media companies.
+- Currently assisting with and/or leading defense of TCPA/consumer class action cases filed against numerous clients, including one of the world’s largest broadcasting/media companies.

 - Assisted with the defense of one of the nation’s largest pharmacy chains in a TCPA class action challenging a patient outreach program.